Outlast: Plot

-Freelance investigative journalist Miles Upshur receives an anonymous e-mail about inhumane experiments at Mount Massive Asylum, a remote psychiatric hospital owned by the notoriously unethical Murkoff Corporation.
+A freelance investigative journalist named Miles Upshur receives an anonymous email about inhumane experiments at Mount Massive Asylum, a remote psychiatric hospital owned by the notoriously unethical Murkoff Corporation.
 Upon entering, Miles is shocked to discover its halls ransacked and littered with the staff's mutilated corpses.
 He is informed by a dying officer of Murkoff's private military unit that the hospital's deranged inmates, known as "variants", have escaped and are freely roaming the grounds.
 The officer implores Miles to escape and reveals that the main entrance can be unlocked from the hospital's security control room.

-As Miles moves on, he is suddenly ambushed by hulking variant Chris Walker, who knocks him unconscious.
+As Miles moves on, he is suddenly ambushed by Chris Walker, a hulking variant who knocks him unconscious.
 While incapacitated, Miles meets Father Martin Archimbaud, a self-appointed priest with schizotypal personality disorder, who claims that Miles is his "apostle" and sabotages his escape by cutting off power to the entrance.
 Miles restores power in the control room, but Father Martin injects him with an anesthetic.
 He also shows Miles footage of the "Walrider", a ghost-like entity that kills patients and staff alike, which he claims is responsible for the hospital's dilapidated state.

 Regaining consciousness, Miles finds himself trapped in a decaying cell block filled with catatonic and demented patients.
 He escapes through the sewers to the main wards, pursued by Walker and two cannibalistic twins, only to be captured by Richard Trager, a former Murkoff executive driven insane.
 Trager amputates two of Miles' fingers and prepares to do the same to his tongue and genitals.
 However, Miles escapes to an elevator, inadvertently crushing Trager to death between floors when he attacks him.
 Miles then reconvenes with Father Martin, who tells him to go to the hospital's chapel.